Home Tutorials Training Consulting Books Company Contact us

 Get more...

 Eclipse Extension Points.
 This tutorial describes the definition and usage of the Eclipse Extension Points.
-The article is written for and Eclipse 4.2 but you can easily adjust it for Eclipse 3.x.

 1. Prerequisites for this tutorial

 This tutorial assumes that you have basic understanding of development for the Eclipse platform.
-Please see Eclipse RCP Tutorial or Eclipse Plug-in Tutorial if you need any basic information.
+Please see Eclipse RCP Tutorial or Eclipse plug-in Tutorial if you need any basic information.

 2. Extensions and extension points

 Eclipse provides the concept of extensions to contribute functionality to a certain type of API.
 The type of API is defined by a plug-in via an extension point.
-Extensions can be contribute by one or more plug-ins.
+Extensions can be contributed by one or more plug-ins.

 These extensions and extension points are defined via the plugin.xml file.